acmgit/sunflower/README.md

 # vegan sunflower

-vegan Sunflower is a mod for Minetest.
+Vegan Sunflower is a mod for Minetest.

 ![Screenshot 1](textures/sunflower_screenshot.jpg)